-I’m assuming you have read my previous Azure DevOps blogs.
+We’re assuming you have read our previous Azure DevOps blogs.
 If not, then you may want to go back and start at the beginning before reading on.

 If you’re all caught up, by now you have picked a process template, decided whether to use area paths, and set up your sprints and schedule.
 Now it’s time to set up your team to work with you using Azure DevOps.

 Each product could have one or more team working on its development.
 We prefer to keep it simple whenever possible and just have one team focus on one product, but we also recognize that this is not always feasible.
 You can set up multiple teams within one project; but if team members are shared between both teams, then it can start to get a bit messy.

 To set up your team, navigate to your settings icon (gear wheel) and click on Teams under the General heading.
 Click on the New Team button to define your team.

 Enter your team’s name, choose all your team members from your Entra ID list, and then select administrators.
 Team administrators can also create alerts so that the team can receive notifications if or when changes are made to their work items.

 Tip: It’s a good idea to have more than one admin, in case one is not available.

 Select permissions for the team and hit Create.
 It’s simple.
 If you need to adjust permissions at a group or user level, you can configure that in the Permissions area under General.